levitation-opensource/bioblue/README.md

 **Attribution Requirement**: If you use this benchmark suite, please cite the source as follows:

 Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose.
-BioBlue: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks.
+BioBlue: Biologically and economically aligned multi-objective multi-agent AI safety benchmarks with simplified observation format.
 Jan-Feb 2025 (https://github.com/levitation-opensource/bioblue).

 **Use of Entire Suite**: We encourage the inclusion of the entire benchmark suite in derivative works to maintain the integrity and comprehensiveness of AI safety assessments.